hookex/fir-cli/README.md

 # Commit with specific message
 one commit "feat: add new feature"

-# Push changes
+# Commit and push with AI message
 one push

-# Push with new commit message
+# Push with specific commit message
 one push "feat: new feature"

 # Open repository in browser